Lawmakers want tougher regulation over online shopping to prevent stolen, counterfeit goods - NewsBreak

 “It would reduce, on the one side, the resources we need to spend sort of pounding against the wall trying to get someone to listen,” said founder and president of Crazy Aaron’s.
 “It would also I think help our brand integrity, it would help consumer confidence and we would probably receive more of the legitimate sales of the product.”

-Retail crime experts say additional verification for sellers would help prevent new accounts from popping up and help police stop the ones already out there.
+Retail crime experts say additional verification for sellers would help prevent next accounts from popping up and help police stop the ones already out there.

 Comments / 0